spanishjack/spanishjack.github.io/_posts/2019-05-21-text-to-speech-data-pipeline.md

 Interested in learning how to build a simple speech-to-text data pipeline in a few lines of code?
 Want to learn how to generate a beautiful data visualization to get insights into a speech or text?
 This article is for you.

-I'll walk thru how to build a speech recognition data pipeline using python and the Google Cloud speech-to-text API.
-We'll touch on the basics of working with a network graph as we build out our data model.
+I'll walk thru how to build a speech recognition data pipeline using python and the Google Clouds speech-to-text API.
+We'll touch on the basics of building a network graph from a text data source.
 And we’ll finish off by generating data visualizations using Gephi.

-By the end of this post, you'll learn how to take text and generate a network graph like the image below.
+By the end of this article you'll be able to generate neat graphs like the image below.
 ![Data Pipeline]({{ site.url }}/images/speech_graph.png)

 # Backstory

-I attended the 2019 Gartner Data & Analytics Summit in Orlando.
-Awesome conference, great content.
-But a bit of brain overload after 4 days of sessions.
-After the conference, I was at the airport waiting for my flight to SFO.
-Catching up on email and reviewing my notes.
-I began working on wrangling my notes into something coherent I could share with my team.
+After attending the [2019 Gartner Data & Analytics Summit](https://www.gartner.com/en/conferences/na/data-analytics-us), I was at the airport waiting for my flight back to SFO.
+I began wrangling my notes into something coherent I could share with my team back at the office.

 I started with trying to outline the main themes of the keynote presentation.
 I had my notes, screen shots, and an mp3 audio file of the keynote speech.
-It would be cool if I could auto-summarize the keynote using the audio.
-Or even better, produce a cool data-viz capturing the major themes of the keynote.
-Anything's better than parsing thru old notes and transcribing audio by hand.
-This started me down the path of building a speech-to-text data pipeline.
+I didn't want to listen to the entire keynote again, but my notes weren't great.
+So I started playing with speech-to-text API's to see if there was an easy way to transcribe the audio.
+After a few hours a had a simple speech-to-text analytics pipeline working.

+Hopefully this walkthru will save people some time if they've got a similar use case.

 # Data Pipeline Overview
 ![Data Pipeline]({{ site.url }}/images/pipeline.png)